Auxeno/diamond-ppo/roadmap.md

 ## PPO Implementation Roadmap

-### Verify
-- Verify GAE calculation is correct compared to CleanRL's.
-If it is that's awesome

 ### Document
 - Add lots  more comments and documentation so code can be a much clearer reference for people learning